Dr Guillermo Narsilio

-- Narsilio G, Disfani MM, Orangi A. Discussion of “Fines Classification Based on Sensitivity to Pore-Fluid Chemistry” by Junbong Jang and J. Carlos Santamarina.
+- Narsilio G, Disfani MM, Orangi A. Discussion of "fines classification based on sensitivity to pore-fluid chemistry" by Junbong Jang and J. Carlos Santamarina.
 Journal of Geotechnical and Geoenvironmental Engineering.
 ASCE - American Society of Civil Engineers.
-2017.
+2017, Vol. 143, Issue 7.

 - Lu Q, Narsilio G, Aditya GR, Johnston IW.
 Economic analysis of vertical ground source heat pump systems in Melbourne.
 Energy.
 Pergamon-Elsevier Science.
 2017, Vol. 125.